s1dewalker/Futures-trading/README.md

 *This helped to view the entire Australian Fixed Income market in one screen.*
 <br/><br/>

-### RISK SCENARIO ANALYSIS - Look at the range of outcomes and be prepapred for it
+### RISK SCENARIO ANALYSIS - Look at the range of outcomes and be prepared for it

 ![](Screenshots/sa2.PNG)
 <br/>